streetwriters/notesnook/docs/help/contents/rich-text-editor/rich-text-editor-toolbar.md

 You can remove a group and all it's tools from the toolbar.

 1. Hover on a group header
-2. Click on the trash icon to delete the group.
+2. Click the trash icon to delete the group.
 3. All the tools in the group will be moved to `Disabled items` section at the bottom.

 == Mobile

-1. Click on the `-` button on a group header to remove the group
+1. Click the `-` button on a group header to remove the group
 2. Tools removed from a group can be added back with the `+` button on the group header.
    :::